EnvironmentEdit this page

 Client Sandboxes each have their own bundler attached to them which are configured to support a specific framework and emulate their official CLI tools.
 They are not one-to-one implementations and thus don't support advanced configuration like custom webpack configurations or ejecting, however they are designed to mirror the default behavior of the framework.
 If your project requires advanced configuration, try using a Container Sandbox instead.

 Currently it is not possible to convert a Client Sandbox to a Container Sandbox.
-Support for this is on the roadmap, you can follow progress here.

 Container Sandboxes run by connecting to a Docker instance running on our servers.
 We use the official Node docker image in our container instances, meaning most Node packages should be supported out of the box.
 With Containers you can run your own bundlers such as Webpack and retain full control over its configuration.